Intermodalics/pickit-docs/docs/documentation/release_notes/index.rst

 In Pickit 2.2, we introduced the concept of flexible pick orientation, which allows pick points to tolerate some orientation variability without compromising pick success.
 This can, in fact, increase the likelihood that a part is pickable.

-In Pickit 2.4, we moved the specification of this flexibility from the pick point to the :ref:`robot tool definition <flexible-pick-orientation>`.
+In order to better model different types of grippers, we moved the specification of this flexibility from the pick point to the :ref:`robot tool definition <flexible-pick-orientation>`.
 Don't worry!
 Your existing product files will be automatically converted to this new specification.

 .. image:: /assets/images/documentation/picking/tool_flexibility.png